NGINX App Protect DoS Live Activity Monitoring

 DoS Tab Overview

-The DoS tab provides live statistics, configuration, and traffic graph per Protected Object.
+The DoS tab displays real-time statistics, settings, and traffic graphs for each Protected Object.

 Metric name Values Description